Knights In Cyber Armor: University of Central Florida Wins Raytheon-Sponsored National Collegiate Cyber Defense Competition Championship

 The University of Central Florida Knights, that is.

-Members of the "Blue Team" from UCF were crowned as champions of the 2014 Raytheon National Collegiate Cyber Defense Competition (RNCCDC,) earning them a year's worth of bragging rights and a Raytheon-sponsored trip to Washington D.C. on August 19-21, where the team will get a behind-the-scenes look at the front line of US cybersecurity capabilities during visits to the White House, the Department of Homeland Security and Raytheon's own labs.
+Members of the "Blue Team" from UCF were crowned as champions of the 2014 National Collegiate Cyber Defense Competition, presented by Raytheon, earning them a year's worth of bragging rights and a Raytheon-sponsored trip to Washington D.C. on August 19-21, where the team will get a behind-the-scenes look at the front line of US cybersecurity capabilities during visits to the White House, the Department of Homeland Security and Raytheon's own labs.

 The Knights narrowly defeated the second-place finishers and defending champions from the Rochester Institute of Technology.
 Rounding out the "best of the best" field in third place was the University of Alaska at Fairbanks.